fanniew506/js-game/docs/readme.md

 In addition, this project will include:

-- [ ] An About modal describing the background and rules of the game
+- [ ] An About screen describing the background and rules of the game
 - [ ] A production README

  This project will be implemented with the following technologies:

- Vanilla JavaScript and jQuery for overall structure and game logic, Easel.js with HTML5 Canvas for DOM manipulation and rendering, Webpack to bundle and serve up the various scripts.
+ Vanilla JavaScript for overall structure and game logic, Easel.js with HTML5 Canvas for DOM manipulation and rendering, Webpack to bundle and serve up the various scripts.

  ### Implementation Timeline

  **Day 1**: Setup all necessary Node modules, including getting webpack up and running and `Easel.js` installed.
-Create `webpack.config.js` as well as `package.json`.
+Create `webpack.config.js`.
 Learn the basics of `Easel.js`.
-Goals for the day:

  **Day 2**: Dedicate this day to learning the `Easel.js` API.
 Build out the background and the infinite scrolling as the game character runs across the screen.